 What would be considered a "negative" component?
 In 2020 a good percentage of the grapes processed by the Flash Détente at Lodi Vintners, for wineries and vineyards located inside as well as outside of Lodi, were for the purpose of removing smoke taint.
 In fact, according to Gnekow, many of the 2020 vintage grapes were flashed as a matter of precaution whether or not smoke taint was actually detected in laboratory analyses.

-The interesting thing about the flash waters condensed through Flash Détente, according to Gnekow, is that they reveal aromas that are not so much terroir-related, but in fact something Gnekow calls "air-roir" — which sounds strange, but makes all the sense in the world.
+The interesting thing about the flash waters condensed through Flash Détente, according to Gnekow, is that they reveal aromas that are not so much terroir-related, but in fact, something Gnekow calls "air-roar" — which sounds strange, but makes all the sense in the world.